amythical/wasm-c-book/WASM Book.md

 ------------
 ## Frame_size was not respected for a non-last frame"
-FFmpeg error for audio transcoding, "frame_size (%d) was not respected for a non-last frame" Fix - check for samples read less than decoders frame size, do not send samples to encoder until this number is reached.
+FFmpeg error for audio transcoding, "frame_size (%d) was not respected for a non-last frame" Fix - check if 'samples read' less than decoders 'frame size', do not send samples to encoder until this number is reached.
 Ideally add samples to a buffer and send them when they are equal to the encoders frame size.
 ```
 In audioEncoder()